Pilot Butte Middle School

 Students will find a connection to athletic activities in which they can participate and find enjoyment during their middle school careers.
 We encourage parents to actively support their children in both their academic and athletic pursuits.

 Parents of students wishing to participate in athletics must register using CLICK HERE!
 FamilyID.
-FamilyID is a secure, user-friendly online registration platform that streamlines the application process and allows parents to enter information once for multiple family members and athletic teams as well as make payments. *FALL SPORTS FOR PILOT BUTTE MIDDLE SCHOOL WILL INCLUDE CROSS COUNTRY, FOOTBALL (7TH & 8TH GRADE) AND VOLLEYBALL (7TH & 8TH GRADE)
+FamilyID is a secure, user-friendly online registration platform that streamlines the application process and allows parents to enter information once for multiple family members and athletic teams as well as make payments.

-Please make sure ALL 3 ITEMS are completed for registration:
+When registering for all sports, please make sure ALL 3 ITEMS are completed for registration:

 1. Register online through FamilyID